About the artist

 Artist Statement

-Lorna ‘s larger pieces, titled Floral Souls, are based on her own shadow on a sunny day.
-It’s a simple, honest reflection of being present in nature.
+Like flowers, Lorna’s work holds many layers of meaning.
+The shapes of her larger pieces, titled Floral Souls, are a reference to herself—her shadow on a sunny day.
+They are a simple, honest reflection of being present in nature.

 For Lorna, these figures, and her portraits, also capture how she feels when she’s outside in a quiet forest or a peaceful garden—calm and grounded.
-Living in the Scottish Highlands, she finds inspiration everywhere.
+Living in the Scottish Highlands, there is inspiration everywhere.